 Using Eq.
 17 the asymmetry A{zz} compares two different cross sections measured under different polarization conditions of the target, positively tensor polarized and unpolarized.
-To obtain both relative cross section measurements in the same configuration the same target cup and material will be used at alternating polarization states.
-In addition the same exact field will be used to keep acceptance consistent within the setability of the super conducting magnet.
+To obtain the relative cross section measurement in the same configuration, the same target cup and material will be used at alternating polarization states (polarized vs. unpolarized), and the magnetic field providing the quantization axis will be oriented along the beamline at all times.
+This field will always be held at the same value, regardless of the target material polarization state.
+This ensures that the acceptance remains consistent within the stability (10^{-4}) of the super conducting magnet.

 The expressions for the tensor asymmetry in Eq.
-17 needs to be modified to take into account the presence of unpolarized nuclei in the deuterated ammonia (${}^{14}N^{2}H{3}$, ND3 for short) target.
-Since many of the factors invoved in the cross sections cancel in the ratio, the asymmetry can then be expressed in terms of the charge normalized, efficiency corrected numbers of polarized N^{1} and unpolarized N counts,
+17 needs to be modified to take into account the presence of unpolarized nuclei in the deuterated ammonia (ND3) target.
+Since many of the factors invoved in the cross sections cancel in the ratio, the asymmetry can then be expressed in terms of the charge normalized, efficiency corrected numbers of polarized N^1 and unpolarized Ncounts,

-$$A{zz} = \frac{2}{fP{zz}} \left(\frac{N^1 - N}{N}\right). \tag{19}$$ where N_D is the number of deuterium nuclei in the target and and σ_D is the corresponding inclusive double differential scattering cross section, N_N is the nitrogen number of scattered nuclei with cross section σ_N , and N_A is the numbers of other scattering nuclei of mass number A with cross section σ_A .
+$$A{zz} = \frac{2}{fP{zz}} \left(\frac{N^1}{N} - 1\right) \tag{19}$$ where N_D is the number of deuterium nuclei in the target and and σ_D is the corresponding inclusive double differential scattering cross section, N_N is the nitrogen number of scattered nuclei with cross section σ_N , and N_A is the numbers of other scattering nuclei of mass number A with cross section σ_A .
 The denominator of the dilution factor can be written in terms of the relative volume ratio of ND_3 to LHe in the target cell, or the packing fraction p_f .
 In our case of cylindrical geometry the packing fraction is equivalent to the percent of the cell length filled with ND_3 .
-For the full development of the dilution factor see Appendix 2.5.
+For the full development of the dilution factor see Sec.
+2.2.3.